From € 1.50 to € 2.50

-Barcelona-El Prat Airport (BCN) has four terminals, T1 and T2A-C. A free shuttle bus connects the terminals on frequent intervals, 24/7.
+Barcelona-El Prat Airport (BCN) has four terminals: T1, T2A, T2B and T2C.
+A free shuttle bus connects the terminals on frequent intervals, 24/7.
 The terminals T2A-C, are within walking distance from each other.

 This convenient shuttle bus service connects Barcelona-El Prat Airport with the city centre (Plaça de Catalunya).
 Along the way to the city, there are also stops at Plaça d'Espanya, Gran Via-Urgell and Plaça de la Universitat.
 The bus runs frequently, every day of the year, but not during the night.
-The journey takes about 35 minutes, and costs around € 6.
+The journey takes about 35 minutes, and costs about € 6.
 Tickets can be purchased at vending machines at the airport, or from the driver (no big notes).
-For more detailed information, see Aerobús.
+For more detailed information, see the official website of Aerobús.

 When heading back to the airport, make sure you step on the right bus (direction terminal T1, or T2).

 Official taxis are black-yellow colored, and line up outside the airport terminals.
-A ride to the city centre should be about € 30, and takes about half an hour.
-Using a taxi app, like Mytaxi or Uber is also an option.
+A ride to the city centre should be about € 30, and takes around half an hour.
+Using a taxi app like FREE NOW is also an option.

-See website for more details about Barcelona airport, and the various ways of getting there.
+Have a look at the official website for more information about El Prat Airport and the various ways of getting there.

 Every year on 24 September (with actual festivities starting already a couple of days beforehand), Barcelona holds its largest street party La Mercè.
 The festival – already celebrated for more than a century – bids goodbye to summer with a bang and welcomes the cooler months of autumn.
 The festival coincides with the BAM festival, full of concerts.
 The citypage of Barcelona provides more info about La Mercè and BAM.

 Eat Street invites you to taste new and delicious food creations in an urban city ambiance.
 A world-wide variety of food creations is served from food trucks, by chefs de cuisine or passionate hobby chefs, it is all possible at Eat Street.
-The event usually takes place the second Saturday of the month, in Nau Bostik on Ferrán Turné 11 (near Metro Sagrera).
-Occasionally they also organize events at other locations, see website (in Spanish) for the latest updates.
+This food event usually takes place the second Saturday of the month, in Nau Bostik on Ferrán Turné 11 (near Metro Sagrera).
+Occasionally they also organize events at other locations.
+Have a look at the official website (Sp) for the latest updates.

 A spectacular fountain show, located beautifully in between Plaça d'Espanya and Museo Nacional.
-It is very popular because of its amazing water splashing, sounds and lighting.
-2,600 liters of water are pumped through this great fountain per second in three concentric pools.
-The shows are typically on Thursday, Friday and Saturday evenings (in summer season also on Wednesday and Sunday).
-See the citypage, for the detailed schedule of shows.
+The show is very popular due to its amazing water splashing, sounds and lighting.
+2,600 liters of water are pumped through this great fountain per second, in three concentric pools.
+The shows are typically held on Thursday, Friday and Saturday evenings (in summer season also on Wednesday and Sunday).
+Check out the official citypage for a detailed schedule of shows.

-The weather is often perfect for a bike ride in Barcelona, while the traffic and the hills can make it challenging.
+The weather is often perfect for a bike ride in Barcelona, while the traffic and the hills can make it rather challenging.
 A bike rental that we can recommend is located in the Gothic Quarter, called Green Bikes.
-Another recommendation is Cruising Barcelona, located near La Rambla, as well as in Gràcia.
+Another recommendation is Cruising Barcelona, located near La Rambla.
 Both companies also offer guided bike tours.

 Barcelona BusTurístic and City Tour Barcelona are well-known bus tours through Barcelona, good to get a quick idea of the city, and hop-off at any station.
 There are some different routes to choose from.
 All buses pass Plaça de Catalunya.

 Barcelona has a number of tourist offices, amongst others at Plaça de Catalunya and Plaça Sant Jaume.
-For a full list of their offices, and for more information about Barcelona see their website.
+For a list of all of their offices or for more information about Barcelona, see the official website.